Balochistan xeric woodlands

-The Baluchistan xeric woodlands ecoregion (WWF ID: PA1307) covers the middle elevations of a series of mountain ranges of western Pakistan and northeastern Afghanistan, reaching 1200 km from the Arabian Sea in the south to the Hindu Kush Mountains and the Himalayas in the north.
+The Balochistan xeric woodlands ecoregion (WWF ID: PA1307) covers the middle elevations of a series of mountain ranges of western Pakistan and northeastern Afghanistan, reaching 1200 km from the Arabian Sea in the south to the Hindu Kush Mountains and the Himalayas in the north.
 The characteristic vegetation is xeric (dry) woodlands of shrubs and herbaceous cover.
 The region has rich biodiversity but relatively few endemic species.

 Location and description

 In the south, the ecoregion rises from the coastal ranges into the Makran Range and Kirthar Mountains.
 It proceeds north through the arid desert of Pakistan's Balochistan Province along the western border of Pakistan, including the Zarghun Ghar Range, Sulaiman Range and Spīn Ghar Mountains into Khyber Pakhtunkhwa Province.
 Eventually it reaches the base of the Hindu Kush and Himalayas.
 These mountain ranges are periodically cut by passes and valleys, including the Bolan Pass near Quetta and the Khyber Pass above the Valley of Peshawar.
 Elevations range from sea level to a high of 4575 m.

 Along the south-western side of the ecoregion are the very dry South Iran Nubo-Sindian desert and semi-desert and Registan–North Pakistan sandy desert ecoregions of eastern Iran.
 Further north in Afghanistan is the Central Afghan Mountains xeric woodlands ecoregion (xeric being 'dry').
 Along the east side is the Northwestern thorn scrub forests.
 In the middle of the ecoregion, along the tops of the highest ridges are isolated patches of two wetter ecoregions – the East Afghan montane conifer forests and Sulaiman Range alpine meadows.

 The soils contain gypsum and are classified as pedocals (high in calcium carbonate and low in organic matter).
 In the north of the region the soils on the ridges are limestone, clay, gravel and stone.